vinothini92/SongDownloader/README.md

 # SongDownloader

 A script to automate the download of songs from rss feeds.
-To elimate the manual way of downloading songs every time.
+To eliminate the manual way of downloading songs every time.

 ##How to use?
 If you intend to use this script,install the packages and run the script